theworkingcentre/win7-avoid-viruses/index.rst

 -  They can be expensive to remove.
 Computer Recycling charges a minimum of $25 to clean computer viruses.
 At other computer shops you can easily spend twice that much money.
 -  They can take a lot of time to remove.
-Depending on the complexity of your repair and the number of other repairs in progress, taking your computer to Computer Recycling could leave you without your computer anywhere from a few days to a few weeks.
+Sending your computer off to be cleaned can leave you without a computer for days or weeks.

 .. figure:: pix/00-intro/10-malware-screenshots.png